TBj93/myFlix-client/README.md

 - React-bootstrap
 - Router
 - Axios
+- Parcel

 ### Requirements
 This app is using react.js as well as react-redux.
 Latest browser version is required in all popular browsers.

+### Install and get started

+- Clone repo
+- install packages and dependencies as seen in packages.json file
+- go to root folder in terminal and run ```bash npm install ```
+- to start the app in local browser run ```bash parcel src/index.html ```